craftcms/docs/docs/cloud/domains.md

 Each domain can have any number of subdomains.
 Subdomains can point to the same environment as the primary domain (great for multi-site projects) or a different environment (perfect for a staging environment).

-You may also directly add and verify a non-apex domain if your project will never need to serve traffic from the apex—but we only recommend this in limited circumstances.
+You may also directly add and verify a non-apex domain if your project will never need to serve traffic from the apex—but we only recommend this in limited circumstances, like when using [rewrites and redirects](redirects.md).

 ## SSL